Neuschwanstein Castle: World War II

 Due to its secluded and strategically unimportant location, the palace survived the destruction of the two World Wars.
 Until 1944, it served as a depot for Nazi plunder that was taken from France by the Reichsleiter Rosenberg Institute for the Occupied Territories (Einsatzstab Reichsleiter Rosenberg für die besetzten Gebiete), a suborganisation of the Nazi Party.
 The castle was used to catalogue the works of art.
 After World War II, 39 photo albums were found in the palace documenting the scale of the art seizures.
 The albums are now stored in the United States National Archives.

 In April 1945, the SS considered blowing up the palace to prevent the building and the artwork it contained from falling to the enemy.
-The plan was not realised by the SS-Gruppenführer who had been assigned the task, and at the end of the war the palace was surrendered undamaged to representatives of the Allied forces.
+The plan was not realised by the SS-Gruppenführer who had been assigned the task.
+At the end of the war, the palace was surrendered undamaged to representatives of the Allied forces.
 The Allied occupation authorities eventually returned the palace to the reconstituted Bavarian state government.
-Thereafter the Bavarian archives used some of the rooms as a provisional store for salvaged archival material, as its premises in Munich had been bombed.
+Thereafter, the Bavarian archives used some of the rooms as a provisional store for salvaged archival material, as its premises in Munich had been bombed.